 Classic, vintage, and antique boats have a unique appeal that many watercraft enthusiasts find irresistible.
 These boats are often cherished for their rich history, unique designs, and stunning craftsmanship.
 However, insuring these boats can be quite different from insuring modern boats.

 Many insurance companies offer specialized coverage for classic, vintage, and antique boats.
-This coverage may consider the unique features of these boats, including their historical value and the difficulty in finding replacement parts.
-To find the right policy, work with a local independent insurance agent who can help you avoid rough waters and find an insurance policy that’s tailored to your boat and its specific needs.
+This coverage may take into account the unique features of these boats, including their historical value and the difficulty of finding replacement parts.
+To find the right classic boat insurance, vintage boat insurance, or antique boat insurance policy, work with a local independent insurance agent who can help you find coverage tailored to your vessel and its specific needs.
 Until then, here's a guide to boat insurance for older watercraft.

 Why Is Insurance for Vintage and Classic Boats Different?